Reader testifies: these tips work!

 Sonic alarms, such as “deer whistles,” have been around almost as long as cars themselves, but have repeatedly flunked field testing by insurance companies, humane organizations, and others with an interest in preventing roadkills.

-The Humane Society of the U.S. has advised since 1989 that the concept itself is unsound, since it flunks the basis premise of operant conditioning, whereby positive response must be rewarded and negative response discouraged.
+The Humane Society of the U.S. has advised since 1989 that the concept itself is unsound, since it flunks the basic premise of operant conditioning, whereby positive response must be rewarded and negative response discouraged.

 In the case of sonic alarms, nothing happens if the animal responds positively, and the animal is usually killed if the animal responds negatively.